ranton256/used_car_sale_price_analysis/README.md

 When run locally, if no environment variables containing AWS access key credentials are detected the application will look for the model and dataset files locally.

-The app is also deployed to a Streamlit community cloud app at <TODO: put in real URL>
+The app is also deployed to a Streamlit community cloud app.

 The deployed cloud app uses model files written to an S3 bucket since they are too large to check into the GitHub repository.

 You can use the app at <https://ranton256-used-car-sale-price--streamlit-price-predictor-tt183q.streamlit.app/>

 ## References